Program 2023 - 2024

 Photo Challenge: Shadows and Light

 Apr.
-18 – Misunderstanding Memory By Caley Taylor
+18 – Misunderstanding Memory by Caley Taylor

 My photographs begin as film in my old Pentax ME Super camera.
 The negatives are then developed in my home darkroom and re-photographed in digital form.
 The exciting distortions, strange depth-of-field and window-framed images are memory suggestive.
 The “Misunderstanding Memory” project began as I unpacked my own memories and examined them for accuracy.

 May.
-2 – Capturing Magic By Nika Belianina
+2 – Capturing Magic by Nika Belianina

 You don't necessarily need AI to add a magic touch to your photographs.
 Nika Belianina is an award-winning fine art photographer with an exhibition history spanning Belgium, Canada, Peru and the USA.
 Her poetic photographs have elements of magical realism and movement, creating unique emotions.
 She will share several of her go-to in-camera tricks and techniques she uses for her dynamic, moving and imaginative portraits.